 Learn more about TWINO in our TWINO review.

-Bondora offers three different products with potentially different returns.
+Bondora offers three different products with potentially other returns.
 We will review them individually in more detail later.
-The majority of investors use the Bondora Go and Grow product, which can be used as an alternative to a savings account with no protection scheme.
+Most investors use the Bondora Go and Grow product, which can be used as an alternative to a savings account with no protection scheme.

-The annual return for Bondora Go and Grow is only 6.75% which is half of the net return that you can currently achieve with platforms such as PeerBerry or EstateGuru.
+The annual return for Bondora Go and Grow is only 6.75% which is half of the net return you can achieve with platforms such as PeerBerry or EstateGuru.

 Is Bondora Safe?

-Our reviews about P2P lending platforms don’t only include information about the features and benefits but also about the background of the company’s leaders.
+Our reviews about P2P lending platforms include information about the features and benefits and the background of the company’s leaders.

-We also read through Terms and Conditions to make sure there aren’t any obvious red flags.
-The quality of information that we want to provide to our readers is our top priority, and due diligence is certainly a part of it as well.
+We also read through Terms and Conditions to ensure there aren’t any obvious red flags.
+The quality of information that we want to provide to our readers is our top priority, and due diligence is undoubtedly a part of it as well.

 Who Runs the Company?

 Pärtel Tomberg is the current CEO and co-founder of Bondora.
 He founded the company during his bachelor studies back in 2008.
-Before he dedicated his full attention to Bondora, Pärtel worked at Quelle AG, which was later on acquired by Halens, where Pärtel was active as a business development manager.
+Before he dedicated his full attention to Bondora, Pärtel worked at Quelle AG, later acquired by Halens, where Pärtel was active as a business development manager.

 Other co-founders are Mihkel Tasa and Martin Rask.